joshtynjala/actionscript-3.0-developers-guide/rich-media-content/working-with-video/loading-video-files.md

         	// ignore error
         }

-4. Attach the NetStream object to the Video object using the Video object’s `attachNetStream()` method, as seen in the following snippet:
+4. Attach the NetStream object to the Video object using the Video object's `attachNetStream()` method, as seen in the following snippet:

         vid.attachNetStream(ns);

-5. Call the NetStream object’s `play()` method with the video file url as an argument to start the video playing.
-The following snippet loads and plays a video file named “video.mp4” in the same directory as the SWF file:
+5. Call the NetStream object's `play()` method with the video file url as an argument to start the video playing.
+The following snippet loads and plays a video file named "video.mp4" in the same directory as the SWF file:

         ns.play("video.mp4");